Non Wrap Swing Hanger for 5″ pipe

 Our non-wrap swing hangers with shackle pendulum, opening ½”, have been redesigned with a smoother top to better meet protrusion regulations.
-5.5″ O.D. these non-wrap hangers help prevent swing chain from getting caught on top of swing sets and wrapping around the pipe.
+These non-wrap hangers help prevent swing chain from getting caught on top of swing sets and wrapping around the pipe.
 This is a safety issue that helps keep the stress from the chain and fasteners, and keeps the motion on the swing hanger, where it belongs.
 It helps the chain and fasteners from being worn prematurely from friction.
 These hangers can replace regular swing hangers without dismantling a swing set.
 They are made of galvanized steel and a nylon sleeve.
 These have a w/.393 ID oil light bearing.
-Pipe is sold as inside diameter.
-A inside diameter 5″ schedule 40 pipe is 51/2″ outside diameter.
-This hanger fits a standard Schedule 40 five inch pipe.
+This hanger fits a standard Schedule 40 pipe with an outer diameter of 5″.
 Do not torque more than 25ft-lbs. when installing.
 This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
 Some conditions may require replacement sooner.
 Tensile strength 8900 lbs.
 Sold as each.

 This is for children 0 – 12 years old only.
 Adults should supervise children at all times.
 Do not allow children to use unsafely.
 Do not allow it to be used if damaged.